 Remove pork from brine, rinse under running water and pat dry.
 Give them a light sprinkle of pepper then brush lightly with the glaze.
 If you skipped the brine, a bit of salt, also.

 Place over direct heat for five minutes then flip.
 Flip again in 5 minutes and brush with glaze.
-Continue to flip every 5 minutes and brush with glaze until an internal temperature of 140°-145°.
-15-20 minutes.
+Continue to flip every 5 minutes and brush with glaze until an internal temperature of 140°-145° about 15-20 minutes.

 Remove from grill, tent lightly with foil and allow to rest 5 minutes before serving.